For immediate release

 “The Meramec Region is rich in businesses that offer quality products and services,” Willman said.
 “This event will allow buyers to see the face behind the product, and not simply read marketing material.”

 This event is intended for commercial buyers, not individual consumers.
 To register for the event, email Willman at firstname.lastname@example.org or contact Linda Carroll at 573-265-2993 for a “buyer” or “seller” form.
-Forms can be mailed, emailed or dropped off at 4 Industrial Drive, St. James MO 65559, or emailed to Willman with a $20 per person fee made out to MRPC by July 8.
+Forms can also be found at www.naturallymeramec.org under the event information or attached to blog posting.
+Deadline for registration is April 10.
+Forms can be mailed to MRPC, emailed to Willman or dropped off at 4 Industrial Drive, St. James MO 65559.

-Those businesses that participate in both buying and selling should submit both forms, but will need to have more than one person at the event to represent both functions.
+Those business that participate in both buying and selling should submit both forms, but will need to have more than one person at the event to represent both functions.

-For questions or more information, contact Willman by email or call 573-265-2993 or visit the Facebook page at Facebook.com/NaturallyMeramec.
+For questions or more information, contact Willman by email or call 573-256-2993 or visit the Naturally Meramec website or find us on Facebook at www.facebook.com/naturallymeramec.